Joshua E. Siegel: Research

 Siegel's research at Michigan State University focuses on the development of emerging technologies, with emphasis on resource-efficient diagnostics for mechanical systems.
+In 2026, he was promoted to associate professor and awarded tenure.

 In his capacity as a connected vehicle expert, Siegel has appeared in popular media including PRI's Science Friday and AOL Media's Translogic.
 Additionally, he has been interviewed and cited in the likes of WIRED and the New York Times.

 In addition to his academic career, Siegel serves on the advisory board for Robofest, a global robotics competition for students, fostering interest in STEM education.
 He is the Principal Investigator for an NSF-funded Research Experiences for Undergraduates (REU) program focused on self-driving vehicles.
 He founded multiple technology startups, including CarKnow LLC, which developed connected vehicle technologies and won the 2014 MassIT Government Innovation Competition.

 Siegel, his work, and his approach to invention were featured in Pathways to Invention, an award-winning documentary featured on PBS.

 Awards

 In 2008, Siegel won the MIT Institute for Soldier Nanotechnologies Boeing Prize for developing a soldier-portable inertial navigation unit.
 Siegel was awarded the Lemelson-MIT Student Prize in 2015 for his work in vehicle diagnostics and data collection platforms.
 He received the 2020 IEEE Sensors Council Best Paper Award, and in 2025, was awarded the SAE International Ralph R. Teetor Educational Award.
+In 2026, the Michigan State University College of Engineering presented him with a Withrow Teaching Excellence Award.